-Books kept in Parish Churches which record baptisms, marriages and burials that have taken place in that parish.
+Books kept in Parish Churches recording baptisms, marriages and burials that have taken place in that parish.
 They relate only to the Church of England.
-(For details of where to find registers for Nonconformist churches see Appendix 2 at the end of this guide).
+(For details of registers for Nonconformist churches see Appendix 2 at the end of this guide).